jaredly/vim-debug/README.rst

 * Live scope view

-* Some improvements to make it easier to hack at it
+* Some improvements to make it easier to hack

   * It's now in a true python package